Best Customer Success Software in 2025: Platforms, Tools, and Complete Tech Stack Guide

 • Vitally + integrations → Easier entry-level AI, with usage-based triggers.

-AI is not replacing CSMs — but it’s helping teams manage 5–10x more accounts through predictive health scoring and auto-playbooks.
+AI is not going to replace your CSMs, but it can help you manage 5-10x more accounts through predictive health scoring and auto-playbooks.

-• Core CS Platform → Gainsight / Totango / Custify
+• The Most Effective Core CS Platform is → Gainsight / Totango / Custify - but they're not the only option out there.

-• Voice of Customer (NPS/Surveys) → Qualtrics / Delighted
+• Help your customers get heard with Voice of Customer (NPS/Surveys) from Qualtrics or Delighted.

-The magic happens when these tools work together, not when you try to squeeze everything into one platform.
+The magic happens when these tools all work together, not when you try to cram everything into one platform - it just doesn't work that way.

 Pricing Models and Cost Considerations